containers/podman-desktop/website/docs/installing-podman/index.md

 keywords: [containers, podman, installing, installation]
 ---

-Podman Desktop doesn't install Podman automatically, to let you choose your container engine.
+Podman Desktop doesn't install the Podman container engine automatically, to let you choose your container engine.

+Consider installing the Podman container engine to benefit from Podman features:

+* Added security
+* No daemon
+* Open source
+* Rootless

-However, as Podman Desktop can connect to multiple container engines, consider installing Podman even if you are required to use another container engine, such as Docker or Lima.
+You can use Podman in addition to another container engine, such as Docker or Lima.

+Follow the procedures for your operating system:

 * [Installing Podman on Windows](./installing-podman/installing-podman-on-windows)
 * [Installing Podman on macOS](./installing-podman/installing-podman-on-macos)